hellofresh/kangal/docs/ghz/README.md

 For more information, please check [ghz official website][`ghz`].

 ## Usage
-To start using `ghz`, you need to ensure that server reflection enabled on your grpc server.
-_While `ghz` itself can work when a protobuf schema is supplied, Kangal currently only supports server reflection method._

 To create a loadtest, simply send a request to Kangal proxy with the `ghz` configuration in the `testFile` field in JSON:

 ```shell